 Last, but not least, on our list of the best seafood restaurants in NYC, is The Clam.

 If you’re looking for a restaurant that values classic American dining and celebrates the art of seafood, The Clam is for you.
-It’s co-owned by Joey Campanaro, and the executive chef Mike Price, who prioritize high-quality fish and seasonally changing ingredients.
+It’s co-owned by Joey Campanaro, and the executive chef Mike Price, who prioritize high-quality fish plate and seasonally changing ingredients.

 Unsurprisingly, they’re one of the best restaurants for clams, but all the dishes showcased by The Clam are phenomenal in taste and presentation.
 They appreciate the art of ‘less is more, meaning that they let the original taste and flavors of the food do the talking.
 With their unique talent, they bring forth these flavors and transform the dishes into delicacies.